 - XXXX (BW): ST death-elemental KO on enemy ≤300HP.
 It will always/only hit if they're under the threshold and don't resist the element/status.

 White: Pop a WALL on your unRibboned party member to protect them against everything but the new elements.
 XFER is strange and hard to justify except in magic-only challenge runs.
 FADE and LIF2 are both solid.
-However, note that FADE is now of the new holy-element.
-The ultimate Evoker and Spellblade resist it and even CHAOS currently does so.
+However, note that FADE is now of the new holy element.
+The ultimate Spellblade boss and two Evoker ones resist it, and even CHAOS currently does so.
 Only the undead are weak to it.

 Black: NUKE isn't all that, but it's still a fantastic damaging option for them, especially with other options.
-The rest is situational: very little resists the Time-element though they're mostly there for fun.
+The rest are situational: very little resists the time element though they're mostly there for fun: ZAP! is usually the better of the two because it kills outright instead of just paralyzing.
 Still, unless you're in standard mode, nothing resists anything when ELEMENTAL SEAL is involved.
 XXXX is more of a memetic finisher for the same reason.

 Back | Index